irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_05-Identify_Malign_Information/Audio_Visual-Identify_Misinformation/LESSON_NAME-Identify_Malign_Information.md

 # Slide 10: Detailed Analysis: Motive, Opportunity, and Means (MOM)
 ## Activity
 - Discuss each component in detail.
-- Provide real-world examples.
+- The provided historical and contemporary example: China's disinformation campaign during the COVID-19 pandemic.
 - Have students analyze a given scenario using the MOM framework.

 ---
+# Slide 11: MOM Framework Example
+Text: "China's disinformation campaign during the COVID-19 pandemic."
+The COVID-19 pandemic has had a significant impact on the world, including strained diplomatic ties and blurred perceptions of who or what is responsible for its origins.
+In response to allegations, China crafted an intricate social media campaign to clear its name.
+This campaign gained notoriety in June 2020 when Twitter removed 150,000 malicious Chinese accounts.1 The accretion of fictitious accounts suggests that China has emboldened its efforts to spread propaganda on Twitter in favor of Chinese Communist Party (CCP) objectives.
+Although previous Chinese propaganda campaigns had focused on demeaning the protests in Hong Kong, a massive wave of social media rhetoric promoting the Chinese government’s response to the coronavirus outbreak as a form of Great Power competition—initially downplaying the pandemic’s severity while seeking praise for the government’s draconian efforts to contain its spread—is a narrative that underscores the changing character of war.

+- Misleading a Pandemic: The Viral Effects of Chinese Propaganda and the Coronavirus - https://ndupress.ndu.edu/Media/News/News-Article-View/Article/2884217 misleading-a-pandemic-the-viral-effects-of-chinese-propaganda-and-the-coronavir/

+---
-# Slide 11: Detailed Analysis: Past Opposition Practices (POP)
+# Slide 12: Detailed Analysis: Past Opposition Practices (POP)
 ## Activity
 - Discuss each component in detail.
-- Provide historical and contemporary examples.
+- Provide historical and contemporary examples such as Tiananmen Square protests and the Hong Kong protests.
 - Have students analyze a given scenario using the POP framework.

+- A disinformation and propaganda campaign “that denies and downplays the severity of the incident is growing,” - https://hongkongfp.com/2021/06/04/taiwan-group-launches-website-to-counter-tiananmen-massacre-trolls-and-denialism/

 ---
+# Slide 13: POP Framework Example
+Text: "Tiananmen Square protests, Hong Kong protests, the Cultural Revolution."
+Have students find other examples of past opposition practices and analyze them using the POP framework to determine potential future misinformation strategies from this actor.

+- A disinformation and propaganda campaign “that denies and downplays the severity of the incident is growing,” - https://hongkongfp.com/2021/06/04/taiwan-group-launches-website-to-counter-tiananmen-massacre-trolls-and-denialism/

-# Slide 12: Detailed Analysis: Manipulability of Sources (MOSES)
+# Slide 14: Detailed Analysis: Manipulability of Sources (MOSES)
 ## Activity
 - Discuss each component in detail.
-- Provide examples of credible vs. manipulable sources.
+- Ask students to provide examples of credible vs. manipulable sources.
 - Have students analyze a given scenario using the MOSES framework.
+- Questions to consider:
+  - How reliable is the source in other stories?
+  - What are the potential biases?
+  - Is the source susceptible to manipulation?
+  - What is the source's track record for accuracy?

 ---

-# Slide 13: Detailed Analysis: Evaluation of Evidence (EVE)
+# Slide 15: Detailed Analysis: Evaluation of Evidence (EVE)
 ## Activity
 - Discuss each component in detail.
-- Provide examples of strong vs. weak evidence.
+- Examples of strong vs. weak evidence.
+ - Strong evidence: Multiple corroborating sources, verifiable data, expert analysis.
+ - Weak evidence: Single unverified source, lack of context, emotional appeal, opinion-based.
 - Have students analyze a given scenario using the EVE framework.

 ---

+# Slide 16: EVE Framework Example
+"The Earth is flat." vs. "The Earth is a sphere."
+- Strong evidence: Scientific consensus, satellite imagery, mathematical calculations.
+  - Such as the Earth's circumference, the curvature of the Earth, and the observations of celestial bodies.
+Time zones, seasons, and the shape of the Earth's shadow during a lunar eclipse.
+- Weak evidence: Personal belief, lack of scientific data, anecdotal accounts.
+  - Such as the belief that the Earth looks flat from the ground, the absence of a visible curve, and the idea that water always finds its level.

-# Slide 14: Practical Exercise: Identify Misinformation and Disinformation
+# Slide 17: Practical Exercise: Identify Misinformation and Disinformation
 ## Activity
-1. Divide students into groups.
+1. Divide students into groups numbering 1 & 2 as many as possible.
 2. Provide each group with a news story to analyze for misinformation or disinformation.
 3. Have each group apply the frameworks to their analysis.
 4. Each group presents their findings to the class.
 5. Discuss and provide feedback on their analyses.

 ---

-# Slide 15: Summary of Learning Activities
+# Slide 18: Summary of Learning Activities
 ## Summary
 - Review the key points from each framework.
 - Emphasize the importance of the skills and knowledge gained.

 ---

-# Slide 16: Check on Learning
+# Slide 19: Check on Learning
 ## Assessment / Check On Learning
 - Question: What is the MOM framework?
   - **Answer**: Motive, Opportunity, and Means.